 WHY MILLENNIALS HATE TALKING ON THE PHONE

-To come up the right answers for our survey we trawled the web for Q&A site conversations, blogger, journalist, and psychologist opinions.
+To come up the right answers for our millennials phone use survey, we trawled the web for Q&A site conversations, blogger, journalist, and psychologist opinions.

 WHY DO MILLENNIALS HATE PHONE CALLS?

 WHY DO MILLENNIALS AVOID CALLS & TALKING ON THE PHONE?

 Unknown numbers: To get a better data set we deliberately avoided including calls from numbers with no caller ID or were unknown.
 Telesales and call bots are far too regularly ignored and including them would consume responses providing us with irrelevant data.